iphone7743/nd013-c1-vision-starter/README.md

 Analysis for the downloaded dataset also can be performed.
 Below shows the distribution of classes number (vehicle, pedestrian, cyclist) and mean pixel value distribution of dataset.
-You can get these results by running 'Exploratory_Data_Analysis.ipynb'.
+You can get these results by running `Exploratory_Data_Analysis.ipynb`.

 <img src = "./images/data_analysis.png" width="450" height="280"/>
 <img src = "./images/mean_pixel.png" width="450" height="280"/>